Throat Cancer

 Pathologists, along with other head and neck cancer experts, discuss your diagnosis and test results in meetings called tumor boards.
 We then develop ways to tailor therapies to your unique needs.

-If you have HPV, surgery to remove cancer cells may be the only treatment you need.
-Our head and neck surgeons typically use robotic technologies to access cancer through your mouth instead of an incision in your neck.
-This approach is gentler on your body and often preserves the ability to swallow.
+If you have HPV, radiation therapy and surgery to remove cancer cells may be the only treatments you need.
+Some patients may be eligible for surgery using robotic technologies.
+This method enables surgeons access cancer through the mouth.
 Learn more about trans-oral robotic surgery (TORS).

 People who do not have HPV, or HPV with advanced throat cancer may need additional therapies, including